 Remember that Library functionality I mentioned earlier?
 Here’s a little look at it.
 You can add ratings, view by folders, jump into image editing, set favorites and all the usual stuff.
 There is still a bit to go for Skylum to match Lightrooms functionality for the Library but this is ideal for anyone starting out in photography, or that doesn’t already have an existing Library… I know you guys still sorting things in Windows Explorer and folders are out there.
 This is your chance to get organized!

 Here’s a great example of some of the power you can’t get in Lightroom alone.
 You can see I’ve chosen the “Sunrays” filter.
 It’s extremely fast, like less than a minute to tweak, and this is a “look” you just can’t get in Lightroom.
 Keep in mind with Sunrays that the warmth is key… don’t leave the default white enabled, get hands-on and match the rays to the feel of your scene.

-Naturally, there are many vintage-feels to the filters as well.
-There are also a ton of Looks (presets) if you’re feeling lazy or just in a hurry.
-They show up along the bottom and give a decent sized preview.
-Notice the percentage slider on the previews?
-If the Look is good but is maybe a bit much, just drag that down a bit.
+Naturally, there are many filters (Templates) as well.
+They are handy if you’re feeling lazy or just in a hurry.
+They show up along the side and there is a percentage slider which means if the Look is good but is maybe a bit much, just drag that down a bit.